gk13/health-guard/README.md

 # health-guard
 ML system that retrieves treatments for diseases using the MedQuAD dataset, with infrastructure automation for training and deployment.
-The system will validate treatment claims using Convergence's Proxy-lite.

 **Dataset**: MedQuAD (47,457 Q&A pairs from Kaggle)